-When you register a vehicle in Spain, you almost always have to pay some form of vehicle tax.
-The type and amount that applies depends on the purpose of registration.
-There 3 main circumstances when registering a vehicle where a vehicle tax on may apply, these are:
+When you own or register a vehicle in Spain, you almost always have to pay some form of vehicle tax.
+The type and amount that applies depends on the vehicle.

 - Purchase of a new vehicle

 Tax – New Vehicle Purchase

 - 121g/km – 159g/km = 4.75%